trovster/commonmark-ext-youtube-iframe/README.md

 An extension for [league/commonmark](https://github.com/thephpleague/commonmark) version 1 built using PHP 7.4.
 This replaces YouTube links with the embed iframe.

-The extension supports for tracks, artists, albums and playlists using the embed URL format.
+The extension supports for the primary YouTube URL, with and without prefixed with the `www`.
+It also supports the short shareable URL using the `youtu.be` domain.

 Initially based on the [YouTube extension](https://github.com/zoonru/commonmark-ext-youtube-iframe).